Are there any data breach notification requirements?

 - help desk and other employer contact details so impacted individuals can report damages.

-If the personal data impacts 10,000 or more individuals, the employer must report the results of the notification and the results of countermeasures taken to the Minister of the Interior along with the Korea Internet and Security Agency (Enforcement Decree of the Personal Information Act, Art.
+If the personal data impacts 10,000 or more individuals, the employer must report the results of the notification and the results of countermeasures taken to the Personal Information Protection Commissioner along with the Korea Internet and Security Agency (Enforcement Decree of the Personal Information Act, Art.
 39).

 HR Best Practices: Employers should develop and implement a data breach action plan with notification, incident documentation and response procedures.